 5. PERIODICAL ROOM.
 This room affords the student access to more than 1,000 currently received periodicals.
 Bound sets are kept in the library stacks.
 Volumes from the bound periodical sets are obtainable through the main circulation desk.

 6. NUMBER OF VOLUMES.
-The Michigan State College Library comprises 132,350 volumes, including more than 9,000 bound federal documents and more than 800 bound volumes of newspapers.
+The Michigan State College Library comprises 138,900 volumes, including nearly 10,000 bound federal documents and more than 800 bound volumes of newspapers.